pushpendramandloi18/Delta-Demo/README.md

 # Delta-Demo
-This is a demo of git&amp;gtihub
+This is a demo of git&amp;gtihub.